AnkiMonkey/AnkiHelperApp/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-ANKI Lectures Management is a semi-automated tool designed to automate the management of exporting lecture materials and notes from lectures (as pdf) to ANKI as follows:
+ANKI Lectures Management is a semi-automated tool designed to automate the management of exporting lecture materials and notes from lectures/books (as pdf) to ANKI as follows:

-LECTURE (pdf) >> Flashcards in Excel (csv), JPG from PDF >> ANKI
+LECTURE/BOOK (pdf) >> Flashcards in Excel (csv), JPG from PDF >> ANKI

 The app includes functionalities to streamline the following tasks:

 - [1] Opening an Excel-template for creating flashcards.
-- [2] Exporting lecture slides to JPG to be used on flashcards.
+- [2] Exporting lecture/book slides to JPG to be used on flashcards.
 - [3] Semi-automating the process of adding personal notes as HTML crosslink.
 - [4] Moving exported JPG files to the ANKI pictures directory (being cross-linked as HTML).